Forest Stewards Youth Corps

 Purpose

-The FSYC program develops a new generation of skilled workers, educated and active citizens, and future community leaders.
+The FSYC program develops the next generation of skilled workers, educated and active citizens, and future community leaders.

-The mission of the Forest Stewards Youth Corps program is to provide career training in natural resources for 16-19 year olds from forest dependent communities in New Mexico that have few employment opportunities.
+The mission of the Forest Stewards Youth Corps is to provide training, education, and employment in natural resource management fields for 16-25 year olds from forest dependent communities in New Mexico.
+FSYC supports high school aged youth with our summer program and 18-25 year olds with the fall Fire & Fuels program.

 Benefits of participation